Disk-MTH/Advent-calendar/README.md

 ConfigGUI :

 ![Screenshot 2](pictures/config_gui.png)

-## Informations
-So that you can recover the background image, that you can modify and redistribute this project, the credits are an overlay image so you can remove it.
-(If you are reusing the project in any way, please cite this repository link to give me visibility for my future projects).

 ## License
 All the files in this repository are completely free of rights (see the [license](https://github.com/Disk-MTH/Advent-calendar/blob/master/license.txt)) so